 Every store, be it eCommerce or brick-and-mortar, has faced fraudulent purchases, which impacts your bottom line and can hurt your reputation.
 But did you know that Shopify has ways to help keep your business safe from fraudulent purchases?
-Read on to learn how to protect your Shopify business from common frauds.
+Read on to learn how to protect your Shopify business from common frauds with Shopify fraud protection.

 Common Types of Fraud